-With Cocoa framework, you can add the animation feature, graphic control element and gesture recognition features into a desktop application.
+With the Cocoa framework, you can add the animation feature, graphic control element, and gesture recognition features into a desktop application.
 All the development tools for Cocoa are provided by Apple.
 When it comes to writing codes, the framework can be used with Python, Perl, and Ruby languages.
 To use these languages, you will need bridges such as PyObjC, PasCocoa, and RubyCocoa.
 The cocoa framework will help you to stick to the strict guidelines of Apple.

 4. Electron Js